sirbrillig/phpcs-changed/README.md

 phpcs-changed --report json --diff file.php.diff --phpcs-orig file.php.orig.phpcs --phpcs-new file.php.phpcs
 ```

-Alernatively, we can have the script use svn and phpcs itself:
+Alernatively, we can have the script use svn and phpcs itself by using the `--svn` option:

 ```
 phpcs-changed --svn file.php --report json